matthew-engi/SyncTween/README.md

 ---

-## Sources
+## Links
 - More information on TweenService found [here](https://create.roblox.com/docs/reference/engine/classes/TweenService).
+- If you are unfamiliar with how replication works, please look at [this](https://devforum.roblox.com/t/client-replication-101-the-guide-to-replicating-effects-to-clients) DevForum post.
-- This project was inspired by [TweenService2](https://github.com/Steadyon/TweenServiceV2).
+- This project was inspired by [TweenService2](https://github.com/Steadyon/TweenServiceV2), although not built onto it.

 ---

 **SyncTween** is a tweening library designed to facilitate server-to-client animations, with several features that go beyond traditional tweening modules.

+## Advantages
+1. **Lower Server Load**
+   By handling animations on the client side, SyncTween reduces the processing burden on the server.

+2. **Smoother animations**
+    Compared to the server, the client runs at a faster clock, meaning the animations will not be "choppy".

 ## Key Features
 1. **Syncing Animations**
    SyncTween allows animations to be synchronized across all clients.
 Here's the definition of "synchronization":
-   - Synchronization ensures that all clients see the same animations, though some Tweens may start at different points.
+   - Synchronization ensures that all clients see the animations in the same state at the same time.
    - By default, all tweens will end at the same time.

-2. **Custom Animations (Client-Side)**
+2. **Custom Animations**
    You can define custom animations on the client side.
 Check out the `Custom` module for examples.

 3. **Support for Streaming Enabled & Streaming Out**
    SyncTween works with **Streaming Enabled** and **Streaming Out** via `CollectionService`.

-4. **Client-Only Animations with Optional Replication**
+4. **Selective Replication**
    Make animations visible to selected clients without replicating them to the server.
 For example, hide a door for User X but keep it visible for others.

 ## Current Limitations